 Spousal Maintenance in Chicago

-Section 504 of the Illinois Marriage and Dissolution of Marriage Act sets forth the guidelines for awarding maintenance (otherwise known as alimony) to a spouse.
-Maintenance is only available to those who have been married, and is not an option for unmarried couples.
-Maintenance may be granted by a court on a temporary or permanent basis for either spouse in amounts as the courts deems just without regard to marital misconduct, after considering the following:
+Section 504 of the Illinois Marriage and Dissolution of Marriage Act sets forth the guidelines for awarding spousal maintenance (otherwise known as alimony) to a spouse.
+Maintenance is only available to those who have been married and is not an option for unmarried couples.
+Maintenance may be granted by a court on a temporary or permanent basis for either spouse in amounts as the courts deem just without regard to marital misconduct, after considering the following:

 - The needs of each party;